CollaborativeRoboticsLab/fabric/docs/status.md

 - **CAPABILITY_CONNECT_FAILED**: Failed to connect capabilities.
 - **RUNNING**: Plan is actively running.
 - **COMPLETED**: Plan execution completed successfully.
-- **CANCELLED**: Plan was cancelled by the user or system.
+- **CANCELLED**: Plan execution was cancelled before completion.

+When `/fabric/cancel_plan` targets the active plan, the server now marks it `CANCELLED`, stops the bond, wakes the processing thread, and frees allocated capabilities before moving on.

 ## Retrieving Plan Status

 The status of any plan can be retrieved using the `/fabric/get_plan_status` ROS2 service.
-This service returns:

-- The current status code (as `fabric_msgs/msg/FabricStatus`)
+Request fields:

+- `header`
+- `plan_id`

+Response fields:

+- `header`
+- `status` as `fabric_msgs/msg/FabricStatus`
-- The plan ID
+- `rejected_list`
-- A list of rejected items (if validation or parsing failed)

 ### Example Service Call